SunnatilloShavkatov/audio_player/README.md

 If your app uses audio, you should tell the operating system what kind of usage scenario your app has and how your app will interact with other audio apps on the device.
 Different audio apps often have unique requirements.
 For example, when a navigator app speaks driving instructions, a music player should duck its audio while a podcast player should pause its audio.
 Depending on which one of these three apps you are building, you will need to configure your app's audio settings and callbacks to appropriately handle these interactions.

-just_audio will by default choose settings that are appropriate for a music player app which means that it will automatically duck audio when a navigator starts speaking, but should pause when a phone call or another music player starts.
+audio_player will by default choose settings that are appropriate for a music player app which means that it will automatically duck audio when a navigator starts speaking, but should pause when a phone call or another music player starts.
 If you are building a podcast player or audio book reader, this behaviour would not be appropriate.
 While the user may be able to comprehend the navigator instructions while ducked music is playing in the background, it would be much more difficult to understand the navigator instructions while simultaneously listening to an audio book or podcast.

 You can use the [audio_session](https://pub.dev/packages/audio_session) package to change the default audio session configuration for your app.
 E.g. for a podcast player, you may use: